-If you’re looking for an easy and fun St. Patrick’s Day craft to do with your kids, our Shamrock Suncatcher is the perfect project.
-Available in two sizes, our free printable shamrocks will bring a pop of festive green color to your window while welcoming St. Paddy’s Day.
-Read on for our step-by-step instructions and video tutorial for this easy suncatcher craft.
+If you’re looking for an easy shamrock craft for kids this St. Patrick’s Day, our tissue paper Shamrock Suncatcher is the perfect project.
+This St. Patrick’s Day suncatcher craft is available in two sizes with our free printable shamrock template, and will bring a pop of festive green color to your window while welcoming St. Paddy’s Day!

 Looking ahead?
 You may want to save our Easter Suncatchers for spring!